 - Use a plugin: When it comes to WordPress, there’s a plugin for everything and creating backups is no exception to this rule.
 Backup Buddy and VaultPress are premium plugins that’ll create complete backups of your WordPress site in just a few clicks.
 Both offer great value for money and come with support from WordPress experts.
 But if you’d prefer a free solution then BackWPup will get the job done.

 - Use the cPanel: Most web hosting providers permit their customers to access the cPanel.
 Creating a WordPress backup from the Database Wizard is a simple three-step process that doesn’t require any coding effort on your part.

-The one thing you should remember is that it’s best to create a few partial backups as compared to one full backup because they’ll be easier to restore later on.
+You should remember that it’s best to create a few partial backups as compared to one full backup because they’ll be easier to restore later on.

 If you’d like to explore even more backup solutions for WordPress, check out our post on Comprehensive Backup Solutions for WordPress To Keep Your Data Safe 2015.
 Once you’ve created a backup of your old WordPress site, you can move on to the tutorial.

 How to Move WordPress to a New Domain without Affecting SEO

 This section will walk through a detailed tutorial to help you move your WordPress site to a new domain without significantly affecting its SEO.
 If you haven’t already registered a new domain and set it up on a hosting server, follow Step 3 in our post How to Start a Blog From Scratch.